NathanBnvn/Projet_4_ChessPy/README.md

 ```

+### PEP5 & Flake 8

-This project use flake8, so you can generate a report with this command:
+This project respect PEP5 conventions and use flake8, so you can generate a HTML report with this command:

 ```sh